ginguan/event-finder/README.md

+# Local Event Finder

+This project is a local event finder that helps users find events based on their chosen country or coordinates and time range.
+Users can search for events in their local area and discover upcoming events.

+The backend API of this project consumes the PredictHQ API (https://www.predicthq.com/) to retrieve event data.
+The Events endpoint is primarily used to provide visibility into real-world events happening at specific locations.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).